How teaching will look and feel

 Where dual teaching is required for in person and remote study the necessary equipment will be put in place in teaching spaces.

 It is strongly recommended that you wear a face covering whilst moving around indoors on campus.
 It is expected that face coverings will be worn in lecture theatres and large teaching spaces.
 In other areas they may be required if indicated by local risk assessment.
 There will be clear signage in areas where they are required by a risk assessment.
 Face coverings are available in numerous places across campus and will be made available in all teaching spaces.
-Schools will be given transparent face masks that they can distribute for staff to wear during teaching.
+Where face masks present accessibility issues for disabled students/staff (for example due to the need to lip read), transparent face coverings will be available from School Student Support Offices.
+Additional supplies of transparent face covering will be available in early October.

 Throughout campus all teaching rooms have been assessed to minimise the risk of the spread of infection.
 You can find out more in keeping our campus safe.